GabSouza98/generic-fixture/README.md

 * @Max: _The generated number will be at most the maximum value._
 * @Digits: _The generated number will have the specified amount of digits._
 * @DecimalMin: _The generated number will be higher or equal to the specified minimum._
-* @DecimalMax: _The generated number will be lowed or equal to the specified minimum._
+* @DecimalMax: _The generated number will be lower or equal to the specified minimum._
 * @Positive: _The generated number will be positive._
 * @Negative: _The generated number will be negative._
 * @PositiveOrZero: _The generated number will be positive or zero._